seven-mile/UFCase/readme.md

 The article [Understanding Component-Based Servicing ](https://techcommunity.microsoft.com/t5/ask-the-performance-team/understanding-component-based-servicing/ba-p/373012) provides the overview on the Servicing Stack and how it roughly works when an update is installed or removed.

+### Releases

+I'll publish breaking changes for UFCase in the [GitHub releases](https://github.com/seven-mile/UFCase/releases).
+And the CI will upload nightly build artifacts of the newest commit.
+Goto [GitHub actions](https://github.com/seven-mile/UFCase/actions), click the commit you prefer and download `UFCase_portable.zip` from the row `Artifacts`.

 ### Glossary

 All the descriptions below are woven by my own understanding.
 For your information only.